Worldwide in tropical to temperate latitudes

 Endangered (Highly Vulnerable To Extinction)

-Order Chelonii (turtles and tortoises), Family Cheloniidae (hard-shelled sea turtles)
+Order Testudines (turtles, tortoises and terrapins), Family Cheloniidae (hard-shelled sea turtles)

 The green turtle is the largest species in the family of hard-shelled sea turtles and second largest to the leatherback turtle among all sea turtles.
 Its common name comes not from the color of its skin or shell, which is common among most sea turtle species, but from the greenish color of its fat.
 The green turtle is the only sea turtle that is a strict herbivore, and its diet of seagrass and algae may contribute to the green fatty tissue.

-Green turtles are known to travel incredibly long distances during their lifetimes.
-In some cases, individuals may travel across entire ocean basins, after they hatch, in order to reach juvenile feeding grounds.
-Throughout its lifetime, a green turtle may cross the ocean several times, traveling to and from preferred feeding or nesting sites.
-Like other marine turtles, green turtles return to the same beach where they hatched to nest.
+Similarly to other sea turtles, green turtles are known to travel incredibly long distances during their lifetimes.
+In some cases, individuals may travel across entire ocean basins from their feeding areas to nesting beaches in the tropics and sub-tropics.
+Like other marine turtles, female green turtles return to the same beach where they hatched to nest.
 The two largest remaining nesting areas (in terms of numbers of nesting females) for green turtles are the Caribbean coast of Central America and the Great Barrier Reef in Australia.

 Green sea turtles on...